ARM-software/astc-encoder/README.md

 **Latest 3.x stable release:** 3.7
 * Change log: [3.x series](./Docs/ChangeLog-3x.md)

 Binaries are provided for 64-bit builds on Windows, macOS, and Linux.

+## Windows and Linux

-The builds of the astcenc are provided as multiple binaries, each tuned for a specific SIMD instruction set.
+For Windows and Linux the builds of the astcenc are provided as multiple binaries, each tuned for a specific SIMD instruction set.

 For x86-64 we provide, in order of increasing performance: